meta-llama/llama-stack/docs/cli_reference.md

 Let's imagine you are working with a 8B-Instruct model.
 The following command will build a package (in the form of a Conda environment) _and_ configure it.
 As part of the configuration, you will be asked for some inputs (model_id, max_seq_len, etc.) Since we are working with a 8B model, we will name our build `8b-instruct` to help us remember the config.

 ```
-llama stack build --distribution local --name 8b-instruct
+llama stack build
 ```

-Once it runs successfully , you should see some outputs in the form:
+Once it runs, you will be prompted to enter build name and optional arguments, and should see some outputs in the form:

 ```
-$ llama stack build --distribution local --name 8b-instruct
+$ llama stack build
+Enter value for name (required): 8b-instruct
+Enter value for distribution (default: local) (required): local
+Enter value for api_providers (optional):
+Enter value for image_type (default: conda) (required):

 ....
 ....
 Successfully installed cfgv-3.4.0 distlib-0.3.8 identify-2.6.0 libcst-1.4.0 llama_toolchain-0.0.2 moreorless-0.4.0 nodeenv-1.9.1 pre-commit-3.8.0 stdlibs-2024.5.15 toml-0.10.2 tomlkit-0.13.0 trailrunner-1.4.0 ufmt-2.7.0 usort-1.0.8 virtualenv-20.26.3